tcb-resolve/tcb-resolve.github.io/README.md

 Contains name server statistics as seen by `speedbag`.

 #### unknownquery.csv.zst
-List of <em>unknown</em> queries, i.e. queries speedbag received but did not have an original answer to.
+List of _unknown_ queries, i.e. queries `speedbag` received but did not have an original answer to.

 #### unqueried.csv.zst
-List of <em>unqueried</em> queries, i.e. queries `speedbag` knows but were not asked in this run.
+List of _unqueried_ queries, i.e. queries `speedbag` knows but were not asked in this run.